uofu-emb/2024-lab5-jonathan-elmir/README.md

 ## By: Elmir and Jonathan

 In this lab, we measured and gathered data using the oscilliscope.
 We used the stats function to transfer all the stats to a usb as a png.
-Then, we created csv files to create tables for the data measured as depicted in the png.
-From these csv files, we analyzed and calulated jitter and drift, which will be shown in the table below.
+Then, we created csv files to create tables for the data measured as depicted in the png and placed hthem in the DATA directory.
+From these csv files, we analyzed and calculated jitter and drift, which will be shown in the table below.

 # Table showing data from png + calculations